ubavic/julia/README.md

 # Julia

-Julia is a simple fractal generator written in C.
+Julia is a simple fractal generator written in C. It can draw [Julia set](https://en.wikipedia.org/wiki/Julia_set) and [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) with many different coloring algorithms.

 <img src="img/julia.png" alt="Julia set" title="Julia set">

 ## Building

-Just run `make` inside the `src` folder.
-The program should compile on Linux, Windows, and Mac without problems.
-The only dependency of this program is the getopt library.
+Run `make` inside the repository.
+The program should compile on Linux without any problems (probably on Windows and Mac too).
+The only dependency of this program is the `getopt` library.

 ## Usage